-The Undergraduate Research Office will soon begin accepting abstracts for the 2015 Undergraduate Scholars' Book of Abstracts and the inaugural Showcase of Undergraduate Research and Creative Endeavors (SOURCE).
-The same abstract submission form (to be linked below) will be used for both purposes.
+The Undergraduate Research Office is now accepting abstracts for the 2015 Undergraduate Scholars' Book of Abstracts and the inaugural Showcase of Undergraduate Research and Creative Endeavors (SOURCE).
+The same abstract submission form, linked below, will be used for both purposes.

-Any undergraduate who has engaged in research (i.e., scholarly or creative activity) between Summer 2014 and Spring 2015, or who has presented his/her work at a professional meeting and/or to the campus community during that time is encouraged to submit.
-We will also be accepting abstracts from students who have conducted exemplary work in classes that have discipline-specific scholarship activities (methods courses, research courses, "traditional" courses with research emphases, etc.).
+Any Winthrop undergraduate who has engaged in research (i.e., scholarly or creative activity) between Summer 2014 and Spring 2015, or who has presented his/her work at a professional meeting and/or to the campus community during that time is encouraged to submit.
+This includes students who have conducted exemplary work in classes with discipline-specific scholarship activities (methods courses, research courses, "traditional" courses with research emphases, etc.).
 All abstracts must be sponsored by a Winthrop faculty mentor or Department Chair.

 The abstract body (not counting title, authors, etc.) is limited to a maximum of 250 words and should concisely describe the scholarly or creative project.
 (See your faculty mentor for help writing the abstract.)
 Please use 12-point Times New Roman font.

-The abstract submission form will prompt you to enter the following information:
+The abstract submission form linked below will prompt you to enter the following information:

 - Abstract title

 - Names, home towns, and expected graduation dates for all contributing undergraduate student authors

 - Names and academic departments for all faculty mentors